 SkillSelect is an online service that allows skilled workers and potential migrants to express their interest of migrating to Australia through Expression of Interest.
 Applicants filling the details in the SkillSelect can either be nominated for Skilled visas by Australian employers/ state and territory government or get invited by the Australian government to apply for the visa.

-If you don’t want to undertake a bridging program, you can advance your knowledge, skills and qualification either in Australia or in any other country.
+If you don’t want to undertake Outcome Based Assessment, you can advance your knowledge, skills and qualification either in Australia or in any other country.
 If you choose to study in other country, make sure it meets the accreditation requirements of criteria 2 and 3.

-Once you are referred a bridging program, your application gets closed.
+Once you are referred Outcome Based Assessment, your application gets closed.
 You can make a new application for registration after the successful completion of bridging program.

 1st Floor, Central Business Space, Nr.
 Fortune Landmark Hotel, Ashram Road, Usmanpura, Ahmedabad, Gujarat-380013.
 India